H2CK/oidc/README.md

 ## Build app bundle

 Execute `make build` to build for production bundle at build/artifacts.
 Perform `make appstore` to create tar.gz in build/artifacts.

+## TODOs

+- Add selection for RS256 or HS256 algorithm at client creation
+- Support public clients (no need for client secret)
+- Support other methods to transport client_credentials (in query / body)
+- Add button to admin UI to regenerate key material
+- Add possibilty to set token expiry time in admin UI
+- Add CORS Header for Client Redirect URI to endpoints jwks token authorize userinfo logout (TEST)